jchristn/Kvpbase/README.md

 - Support for larger number of objects per container
 - Better support for public containers (read, write)
 - Streamlined replication and messaging based on persistent TCP sockets amongst nodes (instead of using HTTP APIs)
+- Container resync support (useful when replacing failed node or populating container contents on another node)

 ## Compatibility with 2.x.x